tessgi/TessGiWebsite/content/news/tess-news-Apr11-2024.md

 Welcome TESS followers to our latest news bulletin!

 First things first – please note that the deadline for abstract submission for the third TESS science conference (July 29 – Aug 2, 2024) is Apr 12, 2024.
-You can find more information about the conference at (https://tsc.mit.edu/).
+You can find more information about the conference **[here](https://tsc.mit.edu/)**.

 This week, we are looking at three recent papers from the archive.
 Enjoy!